 Reinforcement learning is on the rise as is industry involvement in machine learning research more generally.
 Whilst deep learning has taken us further, more structured models may be needed to achieve what we need in terms of interpretability, accountability, efficiency and robustness.

 In terms of papers, 621 papers were accepted out of 2473 submissions, up almost 50% from last year’s 433 papers accepted out of 1701, and for a similar 25% acceptance rate.
-The week was action-packed with 9 tutorials on Tuesday, 110 presentation sessions and posters from Wednesday to Friday and 67 workshops (held in conjunction with AMAAS/IJCAI/ECAI) rounded off the week from Friday to Sunday.
+The week was action-packed with 9 tutorials on Tuesday, 110 presentation sessions and poster sessions from Wednesday to Friday and 67 workshops (held in conjunction with AMAAS/IJCAI/ECAI) rounded off the week from Friday to Sunday.
 We had the impression there was a lot of Reinforcement Learning this year so we did some counting to see if we were right.
 There were indeed 17 sessions on Reinforcement Learning vs. for example, “only” 13 sessions on Neural Network Architectures.
 More about the RL trend below.